 “That’s right,” said Roberta, the oldest daughter, “we’re all in with this idea, Pop.
 All us girls want to carry on the family business.”

 Robert Morgado had never felt so good in his entire life.
 He couldn’t imagine the joy he felt at this moment ever being surpassed even by the birth of a son.

 He clapped his hands together and shouted for joy.
 “You guys, you.
 You had me going there.
 I thought for sure the business was gone-ahs.”

 “We love you, Pop, and we’re proud of you and the great business you run,” said Bobbie.
 “Now we’re going to make you extremely proud of us.”

-All the girls cheered.
+All the daughters cheered.